OfficeDev/office-js-docs-pr/docs/design/content-add-ins.md

 ## Best practices

 - Include some navigational or commanding element such as the CommandBar or Pivot at the top of your add-in.
-- Include a branding element such as the BrandBar at the bottom of your add-in (applies to Word, Excel, and PowerPoint add-ins only).
+- Include a branding element such as the BrandBar at the bottom of your add-in (applies to Excel and PowerPoint add-ins only).

 ## Variants

-Content add-in sizes for Word, Excel, and PowerPoint in Office desktop and Office 365 are user specified.
+Content add-in sizes for Excel and PowerPoint in Office desktop and Office 365 are user specified.

 ## Personality menu